DarthJDG/NumGuess/GUIDELINES.md

 ## Implementation

 On the first line of output, the program should clearly state *which language version* the user is playing.
+The program must support spaces in player names.
 If player name is left blank, it should default to *Player*.
 Upper limit *must be at least 10*, if a smaller number or invalid input is entered, just use 10 as a default value.
 The number to guess must be between 1 and the upper limit, inclusive.

 If invalid input is entered as a guess, the program should say *"That's just plain wrong."* If the guess is out of range, it should say *"Out of range."* In either case, it should not be considered a try.